Noeyfan/Noeyfan.github.io/source/_posts/2019-05-04-dynamic-configuration-system.markdown

 #### Why not using Git?

-A good question!!!
 Git treat each line (or even character if you'd like) as the lowest granular editing, however our DCS treat a single config element change as the lowest granular editing.
 They are fundamentally different!!
 Using git means we cannot use "line changes" of git directly as "config element" changes which immediately brings no benefit of using git!
 Plus, change can be very hard to validate before pushing, traditional pull/rebase/code review/push model won't work because DCS are changing so rapidly and concurrently!!

 It then became very obvious that instead of hack Git and trying to put different pieces together, we are better off building our own authoring workflows.